-The first line treatment is Lyclear Dermal Cream (permethrin 5%).
+The first line treatment is permethrin 5% (Lyclear Dermal cream).
 This is available on prescription or from a pharmacy and is an 8 hour treatment.
+In some cases, a tablet, e.g. ivermectin, may be prescribed.

 Adults (cases and contacts) usually need 4-6 x 30 gm tubes for the 2 treatment applications.
-Insufficient lotion is a contributory factor to treatment failure.
+Insufficient cream is a contributory factor to treatment failure.